h3kker/tearDrop/README.md

 ## Roadmap

-Make sure to read [doc/todo.md](doc/todo.md)
+[doc/todo.md](doc/todo.md) contains the master plan.
+In case you're interested in helping out, there's also [doc/treasure_map.md](doc/treasure_map.md) to show you around the code and provide weak rationalizations for why I did stuff they way I did it.

 ## Installation

 Requires a sheepload of Perl modules, most prominently Dancer and DBIx::Class.
-These will clone half of CPAN on your computer to satisfy their needs.
+These will install half of CPAN on your computer to satisfy their needs.
 That is not enough, however, so dependencies like Mouse, Moose and Moo (don't ask) account for the other half.
-I should remember to replace this with a real dependency list.
+I should remember to replace this with a real dependency list and possibly also fill some of the nice files that help to automagically install everything.

+Whatever you think you're doing, consider using [PerlBrew](http://perlbrew.pl/).
+You can install your favorite current Perl version and all modules without admin rights or interfering with the system perl.

+After that, you can install the necessary modules like this:

+    > perlbrew use stable
+    > perlbrew install-cpanm # in case you haven't done so already
+    > cpanm -i Dancer DBIx::Class

+If you don't like PerlBrew, skip steps 1 and 2 (I would still recommend using [cpanm](http://search.cpan.org/~miyagawa/App-cpanminus-1.7016/lib/App/cpanminus.pm))

 ### Database Setup